Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Features of the structure of cells of bacteria, fungi, animals and plants.

-Protein biosynthesis.
-Gene concept.
+Biosynthesis of proteins.
+The concept of a gene.
 DNA is the source of genetic information.
 Genetic code.
 Matrix principle of protein biosynthesis.
 Formation of RNA from a DNA template.
 Regulation of biosynthesis.

 The concept of homeostasis, regulation of the processes of transformation of substances and energy in the cell.

 Topic 1.3.
-Organizational level (15 hours)
+Organismal level (15 hours)

 Genetic sex determination.
 Genetic structure of sex chromosomes.
 Inheritance of sex-linked traits.